 The area is famous for its bibimbap and is also well known for makgeoli huts that serve a ridiculous amount of banchan with every kettle of makgeoli bought.
 These are usually more than a normal meal and I’d suggest going there with an appetite and a thirst!
 Kayley had been to Jeonju with her friend Lara last year over Children’s Day, when I had to work.
 She raved about the village and has been desperate to visit again.
 She loved the tradition, mixed with modern interest.
 Old traditional style roofed houses, with new little coffee shops scattered around, as well as the interest of young couples wanting to dress up in hanbok and wander around the streets taking selfies.
 She had me more than a little intrigued by her stories of endless side dishes and large kettles of rice wine.

 Our visit to Jeonju happened to be over a long weekend so the village was extra busy.
-We’d left a bit later than usual so got there at about 2pm.
-Getting close to the hanok village was tough as the roads were busy and lots of areas had been blocked off but we eventually found a place to park our little car about a kilometer away.
+We’d left a bit later than usual so got there at about 2 pm.
+Getting close to the hanok village was tough as the roads were busy and lots of areas had been blocked off but we eventually found a place to park our little car about a kilometre away.

 The place we stayed in was wonderful, a tiny little room with mud walls and a grass roof.
-Traditional sleeping pads, down duvets and heated floors made for one of the most coziest places we’ve slept in Korea ,we were so warm and comfy listening to the rain outside that we were loathe to get up the next morning.
+Traditional sleeping pads, down duvets and heated floors made for one of the cosiest places we’ve slept in Korea, we were so warm and comfy listening to the rain outside that we were loathed to get up the next morning.
 This also could also have been due to the kettles of makgeolli from the previous night.

-The next morning we had a traditional breakfast of coffee and ice cream and set it to find a hanbok for Kayley to take photos in.
-Something she has wanted to do since she stepped foot in Korea.
+The next morning we had a traditional breakfast of coffee and ice cream (haha).
+We set off to find a hanbok for Kayley to take photos in.
+This is something she has wanted to do since she stepped foot in Korea.
 There are loads of places to rent them all over the village.
 We soon found one and caught up in the moment I decided to dress up as well.
 It was actually quite fun walking around and we got many stares and waaaahhhhs and wows!
 We took some very nice photos along with the hundreds of other couples doing the same thing.

 If you’re looking for good food, good times and some Korean culture definitely put Jeonju on your list.
 You won’t be disappointed.